kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-12-serengeti-national-park.md

 itinerary:
   - paragraph: "Drive begins from Arusha town early in the morning; approximately eight hours can be spent to drive from Arusha to Serengeti national park "

   - paragraph: "Reaching Mto wa Mbu you may opt to have a night stay on some of the most amazing campsites around.
 This is if overlooking Lake Manyara's beauty around a campfire with a bear or two is your kind of thing.
-We will pack our lanch and have a full game drive tomorrow in Serengeti National Park till evening. "
+We will pack our lunch and have a full game drive tomorrow in Serengeti National Park till evening. "

-  - paragraph: "After a late afternoon tour enrute to your prebooked accomodation axious and wowed by the wonders of the serengeti you have witnessed, we will have our dinner and sleep early for next days full game drive."
+  - paragraph: "After a late afternoon tour en-route to your pre-booked accommodation, wowed by the wonders of the serengeti you have witnessed, we will have our dinner and sleep early for next days full game drive."

 remarks:
-  - paragraph: This destination can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!
+  - paragraph: This destination can be incorporated in other packages too, please create your bucket list and send it to us to we can create you a quote!

 ---